 Dental diseases are common in cats, with 50-90% of cats above four years of age experiencing an orthodontic issue.
 Most dental problems in cats are preventable and can be treated.

-Gingivitis is a condition which occurs due to inflammation of the gums around the teeth.
+Gingivitis is a condition that occurs due to inflammation of the gums around the teeth.
 Inflammation can cause a cat’s gums to become swollen, red and painful.

 This often results from a process that starts with the buildup of plaque – a coating harboring bacteria on a cat’s teeth.
 According to the Journal of Nutrition, plaque and the buildup of bacteria on the surface of the teeth are the underlying cause of periodontal disease in cats.